hao-lee/Graphvizer/README.md

 # Key Bindings

-You can get key binding configurations through _Preferences -> Package Settings -> Graphvizer -> Key Bindings - Default._ The below example is for Windows.
-If you want to change the default key bindings, open _Preference -> Package Settings -> Graphvizer -> Key Bindings - User_ and paste the default configurations into it.
-Save it after changing `"keys"` to other shortcuts, according to your needs.
+You can change the default key bindings through _Preferences -> Package Settings -> Graphvizer -> Key Bindings_.
+In the right side column of the opened window, set `"keys"` to other shortcuts according to your needs.
+The below example is for Windows.

 ``` jsonc
 [